acorg/seqgen/README.md

 * `sequence`: Give the exact sequence of nucleotides or amino acids.
 * `sequence file`: Specify a FASTA file to get the sequence from.
 Currently only the first sequence in the file is used.
+* `skip`: If `true` the sequence will not be output.
+This is useful either for temporarily omitting a sequence or for just giving a sequence (e.g., one read from a file) a name so part of it can be used as a section of another sequence.

 All specification keys are optional.
 A completely empty specification object will get you a sequence of the default length, with a default id,